ev1313/wgrd-cons-tools/docs/soundmodding.md

  - unk4 This has the possible values (in the existing ingame files):
  	- 2, 4, 44, 112, 176, 736, 4096
  - the tool just assumes unk4 = 2

- - essUnk2:
-	 - This is probably the loopStart?

 - data:
 	- This is probably the amplitude envelope?